nickmflorin/nick.florin/README.md

 POSTGRES_DATABASE="..."
 ```

+While the `pullenv` command will populate the `.env` file environment variables used to connect to
+the production database, they will always be overridden by the `.env.development` file - which is
+committed to source control.

+If the database environment variables defined in the `.env.development` file need to be changed
+during local development, overrides should be defined in the `.env.development.local` file or the
+`.env.local` file.

 #### 1.4.b Setting Up Application Database

 The above database connection parameters defined in the `.env.development` file (or overridden in
 your `.env.local` or `.env.development.local` file) will be needed to create and setup the
 application database from the [psql] shell.
-Since the database defined by `DATABASE_NAME` or the
+Since the database itself may not exit yet, we will
-`DATABASE_URL` may not exit yet, we will likely need to create it via the [psql] command line.
-To do
+likely need to create it via the [psql] command line.
+To do this, connect to the default database
-this, connect to the default database name `"postgres"`, that comes with the [homebrew] installation
+name `"postgres"`, that comes with the [homebrew] installation of [postgres]:
-of [postgres]:

 ```bash
 $ psql -d postgres